Topological Universality of the Art Gallery Problem: Efficient construction for closed surfaces

-Note that $C$ has at least two $2$-dimensional faces.
-Let $C_1$ be a cubical complex obtained by removing a face $f_1$ of dimension $2$ from $C$, and $C_2$ obtained by removing a different face.
-For $i \in \{1, 2\}$, define $B_i$ to be the cubical complex containing $f_i$ and its boundary, so that $|C_i|\cap |B_i|$ is the boundary of the removed disc (see Figure \ref{figConnectSumParts}).
+Clearly $C$ has at least two $2$-dimensional faces.
+Let $C_1$ be a cubical complex obtained by removing a face $f_1$ of dimension $2$ from $C$, and $C_2$ obtained by removing a different face $f_2$.
+For $i \in \{1, 2\}$, define $B_i$ to be the cubical complex in $\mathbf{x}$ consisting of $f_i$ and its boundary, so that $|C_i|\cap |B_i|$ is the boundary of the removed disc (see Figure \ref{figConnectSumParts}).

-\ipnc{.7}{ConnectSumParts2}{ Visualisation of $|C_1|$, $|C_2|$, $|B_1|$ and $|B_2|$.
+\ipnc{.7}{ConnectSumParts3}{ Visualisation of $|C_1|$, $|C_2|$, $|B_1|$ and $|B_2|$.
 In reality, $C$ should be a complex for $T^2$ or $\rp{2}$, rather than $S^1$ as shown.
 The figure is just meant to convey the construction at a schematic level.}

-Define a new variable $x_0$ and fix constants $k_0=0<k_1<\dots<k_{n-2}<1=k_{n-1}$.
+Define a new variable $x_0$ and fix constants $k_0=0<k_1<\dots<k_{g-2}<1=k_{g-1}$.
 Then the following formulas express the property that a point $\mathbf{x}$ is contained in $R \# R \# \dots \# R$ (see Figure \ref{figConnectSumExample} for a visualization).
-For $n$ even we have
+For $g$ even we have

-and for $n$ odd we have
+and for $g$ odd we have

-Note that these spaces are not in general the geometric realization of a cubical complex in $x_0, \seq{x}{j}$ because of the constraints on $x_0$; nevertheless, we will construct art galleries for them.
+Note that such a space is typically not the geometric realization of a cubical complex in $x_0, \seq{x}{j}$ because of the constraints on $x_0$; nevertheless, we will construct an art gallery for it.

-\ipnc{.7}{ConnectSumExample3}{ A schematic visualization for our constructions of $R \# R \# \dots \# R$ for even $n$ (left) and odd $n$ (right).
+\ipnc{.7}{ConnectSumExample3}{ A schematic visualization for our constructions of $R \# R \# \dots \# R$ for even $g$ (left) and odd $g$ (right).
 For all values of $x_0$, we require $\mathbf{x} \in |C_1|$ and $\mathbf{x} \in |C_2|$, except for $x_0=0$ or $x_0=1$ where one of these constraints is dropped to cap the hole at the end.
 For $k_i<x_0<k_{i+1}$, $\mathbf{x}$ must be in either $|B_1|\cap|C_1|$ or $|B_2|\cap|C_2|$ depending on the parity of $i$.
 This creates tubes connecting the copies of $R$.}

 We can write these expressions in CNF with terms of form $x_i=0$, $x_i=1$, or $k_i\le x_0\le k_{i+1}$.
 We write the constraint $\mathbf{x}\in |B_1|$ in CNF as